The following has been prepared by Council officers and it is the Council’s interpretation of the legislation contained within the Localism Act 2011.

 No – a neighbourhood plan can guide development to be more appropriate to local context and help decide where it goes within the area.
 A neighbourhood plan cannot stop development and government has made it clear that it is not a tool for residents to oppose proposals for new developments close to them.
 A neighbourhood plan can only include proposals for an equal (or greater) amount of growth than is set out in the Council’s development plan, regional and national guidance.

-This Council has always given local communities the chance to influence the contents of our local planning documents such as the Core Strategy and Development Management Plan.
+This Council has always given local communities the chance to influence the contents of our local planning documents, such as the Local Plan.
 Some of the concerns raised during consultation events about development are often in relation to strategic concerns, such as school places, GPs, transport and congestion etc. Strategic issues cannot be addressed in a neighbourhood plan.
-In addition, this Council is well ahead in the production of its local planning policy documents in the Local Development Framework and we will continue to encourage people to get involved in the production of local planning documents, as well as in the community and village planning processes.

 The development plan for this borough includes: